-Cash dividends of \$2.1 million and \$17.4 million in the aggregate were declared and paid during the twelvemonth periods ended December 31, 2013 and 2012, respectively.
+Cash dividends of \$2.1 million in the aggregate were declared and paid during the twelve-month period ended December 31, 2013.
 In August 2013, the Company's Board of Directors decided to suspend the payment of cash dividends through the year 2014.
+Cash dividends were declared in December 2014 and paid in January 2015 in the aggregate amount of \$2.5 million.
 The payment and amount of future dividends, if any, is at the discretion of the Company's Board of Directors and will depend on the Company's future earnings, financial condition, general business conditions, alternative uses of the Company's earnings and other factors.

-On February 21, 2014, there were approximately 25 shareholders of record and approximately 1,015 beneficial owners of the class A common stock and approximately 17 shareholders of record and approximately 1,197 beneficial owners of the class B common stock.
+On February 20, 2015, there were approximately 19 shareholders of record and approximately 942 beneficial owners of the class A common stock and approximately 20 shareholders of record and approximately 1,016 beneficial owners of the class B common stock.

 In February 2006, the Board of Directors of the Company authorized the repurchase of 2,250,000 shares of class A common stock and 375,000 shares of class B common stock (on a post-May 2013 Recapitalization basis) in the open market or in privately negotiated transactions.
 Unless terminated earlier by resolution of the Company's Board of Directors, the repurchase program will expire when the Company has repurchased all shares authorized for repurchase thereunder.
-As of February 21, 2014, 610,417 shares of the Company's prior common stock (now equivalent to 1,831,251 shares of class A common stock and 305,208 shares of class B common stock) have been repurchased under that authorization.
-No stock was repurchased during the three-month period ended December 31, 2013.
+As of February 20, 2015, 1,831,251 shares of class A common stock and 305,208 shares of class B common stock have been repurchased under that authorization.
+No stock was repurchased during the three-month period ended December 31, 2014.

 The following graph compares the cumulative 5-year total return provided shareholders on the Company's common stock relative to the cumulative total returns of the NASDAQ Composite Index and the Russell 2000 Index.
-An investment of \$100 (with reinvestment of all dividends) is assumed to have been made in our common stock and in each of the indexes on December 31, 2008 (or on May 23, 2013 for our class A common stock which was the first day it was traded), and its relative performance is tracked through December 31, 2013.
-In accordance with Securities and Exchange Commission guidance, in calculating the cumulative 5-year total return on our class B common stock, we gave retroactive effect to the May 2013 Recapitalization (i.e., as if it had occurred on December 31, 2008).
+An investment of \$100 (with reinvestment of all dividends) is assumed to have been made in our common stock and in each of the indexes on December 31, 2009 (or on May 23, 2013 for our class A common stock which was the first day it was traded), and its relative performance is tracked through December 31, 2014.
+In accordance with Securities and Exchange Commission guidance, in calculating the cumulative 5-year total return on our class B common stock, we gave retroactive effect to the May 2013 Recapitalization (i.e., as if it had occurred on December 31, 2009).